affctivai/RecSal-Net/README.md

 Fig.1 RecSal-Net structure
 </div>

-The overall architecture of RecSal-Net. (a) The RecSal-Net model, including the transformer-based encoder, recursive blocks, and decoder. (b) The recursive block, which iteratively refines multi-scale spatiotemporal features.
+The overall architecture of RecSal-Net. (a) The RecSal-Net model, including a transformer-based encoder, recursive blocks, and a decoder. (b) The recursive block, which iteratively refines multi-scale spatiotemporal features.

-# Prepare the python virtual environment
+# Prepare the Python virtual environment

-Please create an anaconda virtual environment by:
+Please create an Anaconda virtual environment by:

 > $ conda create -n RS python=3 -y